|- International themed concert

 || - “Flavors of the World” food tastings

 || - Michelin international art contest

 |- International parade and soccer

 || - St. Patrick’s Day at the Children’s Museum

 “Upstate International” is a one-of-a-kind event, hosted by one of the few states in the nation to dedicate an entire month towards the celebration of its state’s rich international diversity and community vitality.
 This progressive and wholesome idea truly shows the state’s dedication and awareness to the times, which are defined by globalization and fostering a stronger sense of harmony among diverse international businesses and community members.
 With its three pillars of “welcoming, educating and celebrating,” it will remain an exemplary model for the infusion of a culturally aware and open-spirit within the state’s residents.

-Clemson University, a platinum sponsor for this event series, hosted a few events of its own:
+Clemson University, a platinum sponsor for this event series, hosted and participated in it's own events:

 ||Date & Location

 ||March 10th: Hendrix Center, 3:30-5